alumina-lang/alumina/MISSING.md

 - a coherent story for operator overloading
 - `dyn` pointers for certain builtin protocols.
 Specifically `dyn Callable<...>` would be very useful for being type-erased closures.
 - Fix that damn "local with unknown type" issue.
 It can happen that compilation will fail with 0 errors and 0 warnings now.
+- make compile_fail take format string and arguments
+- get rid of println! and eprintln! in const-eval, give them separate names

 ## Grammar, parsing, AST